 - Substance use

 Over time, people with untreated OCD can also experience a change in the focus of their obsessions and compulsions.
 In other words, you may find that the underlying obsessive-compulsive cycle transfers to a different theme with different associated thoughts and actions.
-For instance, someone with contamination-related obsessions and cleaning compulsions might first begin with fears centered around germs, but later in life become obsessively fearful of contracting sexually-transmitted diseases.
+For instance, if you have contamination-related obsessions and cleaning compulsions that are initially centered around germs, later in life those fears may become about contracting sexually-transmitted diseases.

 How OCD disrupts daily life, work, and relationships